COVID-19 vaccination in Vietnam: Rollout plan

-It is expected that there will be eight vaccine storage warehouses, including one warehouses in each military districts and one at the High Command of Capital Hanoi.
-When the vaccine arrives at the airport, it will be immediately transferred to the military warehouse.
-Then the vaccines will be transported by military vehicles to 19,000 vaccination points nationwide.
+It is expected that the campaign will utilize eight vaccine storage warehouses, with one warehouse in each military district and another at the High Command of Capital Hanoi.
+Upon arrival at the airport, vaccines will be immediately transferred to the military warehouse, from where they will be transported by military vehicles to 19,000 vaccination points nationwide.

 Progress to date

 In mid-March 2021, Vietnam received 2,000 doses of Sputnik V vaccine donated by the Government of the Russian Federation and used it for nearly 900 people.
 On 1 August 2021, Vietnam received another 10,000 doses of Sputnik V vaccine donated by the Government of the Russian Federation.
 740,000 doses of Sputnik V vaccine, provided by the Russian Direct Investment Fund, arrived at Noi Bai airport, Hanoi, on the afternoon of September 29.

 The first batch of vaccines sourced via COVAX mechanism, containing 811,200 doses, arrived in Hanoi's Noi Bai International Airport on 1 April 2021.
 Vietnam received the second shipment of vaccines sourced via Covax, containing nearly 1,682,400 AstraZeneca COVID-19 vaccine doses on 16 May.
 On 2 August 2021, COVAX delivered additional batch containing 1.18 million doses of AstraZeneca COVID-19 vaccine shipped from Laboratorio Univesal Farma, manufacturing facility in Spain, to Vietnam.
 On 10 August 2021, Viet Nam received 494,400 doses of COVID-19 vaccine AstraZeneca from the COVAX Facility.

 117,600 doses of AstraZeneca's COVID-19 vaccine via VNVC contract arrived at Tan Son Nhat international airport in Ho Chi Minh City on 24 February.
 Another batch of AstraZeneca COVID-19 vaccines containing 288,100 doses arrived at Tan Son Nhat Airport on 25 May.
 This is the second batch under a contract for 30 million the Ministry of Health and the VNVC have struck with the company.
 The third batch containing 580,000 AstraZeneca COVID-19 vaccines under the VNVC contract arrived at Tan Son Nhat airport, on the morning of 9 July, while another batch with 921,400 doses arrived on 15 July.
 On 23 July, 1,228,500 doses of AstraZeneca vaccine arrived at Tan Son Nhat International Airport, the largest shipment so far under the contract between Vietnam Vaccine Joint Stock Company (VNVC) and AstraZeneca.
 On 29 July, another 659,900 doses of AstraZeneca COVID-19 vaccine arrived at Tan Son Nhat airport.
 On 6, 13 and 19 August 2021, 592,100, 1,113,400 and 1,209,400 doses of AstraZeneca COVID-19 vaccine under VNVC contract arrived at Tan Son Nhat airport.
 Another batch containing 1,442,300 doses of COVID-19 vaccine AstraZeneca, under VNVC contract, arrived at Ho Chi Minh City on 26 August.
 From 30 August to 1 September, Vietnam received 2,016,460 doses of COVID-19 vaccine AstraZeneca under VNVC contract.